7 easy tips for making an engaging and effective training video

 Write a script

-If goals and objectives are your map, then the script is your vehicle.
+A script is your vehicle.
 A strong and well-written script will lead you to your destination with some great memories.
 As you start writing a script, you get closer to the points that you have in your head.

-Once you have that, start writing statements and dialogues; and while you do that read it out loud.
+Once you have that, start writing statements and dialogues; and while you do that, read it out loud.
 After you’re ready with the first draft, start editing.
 Pull out all the unnecessary content, extra words, and everything that is not important for the training video.

-It’s always a good idea to have a few trial runs to ensure that you don’t miss out on anything at the eleventh hour.
+It’s always a good idea to have a few trial runs to ensure that you don’t miss out on anything at the eleventh-hour.
 During the trial runs, you can go over your final script and record a few pieces, to check how the quality is turning out.

-If you’re using more frugal techniques like screen recording, then checking your laptop configuration, cleaning your desktop, and getting comfortable with filming yourself can be good for starters.
-Whatever technique you use to create video training material, do not haste in recording the final cut before giving a few rounds of trial run.
+If you’re using more frugal techniques like screen recording videos, then checking your laptop configuration, cleaning your desktop, and getting comfortable filming yourself can be good for starters.
+Whatever technique you use to create video training material, do not hurry in recording the final cut before giving a few rounds of trial run.

-Alright, so these were some very simple tips that can help you to start making training videos.
+Alright, so these were some very simple tips that can help you start making training videos.
 Remember, training employees is important, but just training them will not help.
-If you want them to retain the training content for a longer duration, and have a better return on investment, use more videos.
+If you want them to retain the training content for a longer duration, and have better return on investment, use more videos.

 If you enjoyed reading the above article, then here are a few more articles you might be interested in further reading!